jhucsf/spring2021/assign/assign02.md

 Milestone 3 grading breakdown (70% of assignment grade):

-* Unit tests for assembly language functions: 20%
+* Autograder unit tests for assembly language functions: 20%
 * `asmPostfixCalc` functionality: 30%
 * Quality and comprehensiveness of your system tests (`sysTests.sh`): 10%
 * Design and coding style: 10%